Last updated 6th February, 2026

 Lebara offers 5G using Vodafone’s network, so it’s got coverage in all the same places.
-That means you can get Lebara 5G in parts of at least 161 UK towns and cities at the time of writing.
+That means you can get Lebara 5G in parts of hundreds of UK towns and cities at the time of writing.

 Lebara launched its 5G service in August 2021, and it offered partial coverage in at least 124 UK locations on day one, but as Vodafone’s 5G coverage grows, so will Lebara’s.